 And for dinner, head to Il Giallo Osteria & Bar to enjoy classic Italian dishes with a twist, such as the Crazy Lasagna with short ribs.

 For a special dining experience, make a reservation at Ray's on the River, where you can carve into a prime steak or indulge in succulent seafood while enjoying views of the Chattahoochee River in the background.

 A Fun Nightlife Scene

 You don’t have to venture to Atlanta for a full night of fun, as Sandy Springs offers plenty of night-time entertainment.
 If you’re a fan of craft beer and video games, head to Battle and Brew to kick back on the couch and sip a Cardigans of the Galaxy IPA while battling your friends in Donkey Kong on Super Smash Brothers: Brawl.

-If you’re in a laid-back mood, catch some jazz at the iconic Cafe 290.
-(Check their calendar for shows and cover charges.)
-Or, see a theatre performance or live show at the city’s new Sandy Springs Performing Arts Center at City Springs.
+If you’re in a the mood for a theatre performance or live show, head to the Sandy Springs Performing Arts Center at City Springs.
 Its diverse lineup includes everything from ballet performances and Broadway musicals, to concerts by the Atlanta Symphony Orchestra and comedy shows.

 After a few days in Sandy Springs, you’ll understand why this town is thriving.
 While it sits at the northern edge of a booming metro area, Sandy Springs has maintained the feel of a close-knit community, and it serves as a respite from hectic city life.
 At the same time, Sandy Springs offers a rich array of experiences, whether it’s hiking along the river, watching a play, or dancing the night away.
 If you’re the kind of person who prefers a mix of urban excitement and neighborhood charm, you’ll find a home away from home just north of Atlanta.